 National Suicide Prevention Week runs from September 6th through the 12th, 2020.
 During this time, we want to give you the support, guidance, and information you need to help yourself or to help those you love who may be struggling.
 At Fort Behavioral Health, we believe suicide prevention is an ongoing need every day of the year.
-We’re here for you when you need help.
+Our depression treatment programs are here for you when you need help.

 What Is National Suicide Prevention Week?